-What you must pay when you get these Services that are covered for you services Outpatient diagnostic tests and therapeutic services and In and Out-of-network: supplies \$10 copayment for Covered services include, but are not limited to: Medicare-covered x-ray.
-X-rays In-network: Radiation (radium and isotope) therapy including \$25 copayment for technician materials and supplies (office visit co-pay Medicare-covered may apply) ultrasounds.
-Surgical supplies, such as dressings \$125 copayment for Splints, casts and other devices used to reduce fractures each Medicare-covered and dislocations MRI, CT or PET scan.
-Laboratory tests Blood - including storage and administration.
-Coverage 20% coinsurance for of whole blood and packed red cells begins only with Radiation therapy (office the first pint of blood that you need.
-All other visit copayment may components of blood are also covered beginning with apply). the first pint used. \$0 copayment for Other outpatient diagnostic tests Medicare-covered lab Prior Authorization from MVP may be required services. \$30 copayment for Medicare-covered outpatient diagnostic procedures or tests. \$0 copayment for blood services Out-of-network: 30% coinsurance for Medicare-covered ultrasounds.
-30% coinsurance for each Medicare-covered
+Services that are covered for you Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: \$1 hat you must pay nen you get these rvices and Out-of-network: 0 copayment for edicare-covered x-ray. supplies In Covered services include, but are not limited to: \$1 0 copayment for 4 ' Deal'et'e a (east' easte at a ea) tha easte a l'eat at a technician materials and supplies (office visit co-pay may apply) Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations Laboratory tests Blood - including storage and administration.
+Coverage of whole blood and packed red cells begins only with the first pint of blood that you need.
+All other components of blood are also covered beginning with the first pint used.
+Other outpatient diagnostic tests Prior Authorization from MVP may be required Mount of the components of blood are also covered beginning with the first pint used.
+Other outpatient diagnostic tests Prior Authorization from MVP may be required Mount outpatient diagnostic tests All of the coverage of t edicare-covered trasounds.
+60 copayment for ch Medicare-covered RI, CT or PET scan. % coinsurance for diation therapy (office sit copayment may ply). copayment for edicare-covered lab rvices.
+5 copayment for edicare-covered atpatient diagnostic ocedures or tests. copayment for blood rvices ut-of-network: % coinsurance for edicare-covered trasounds.

-Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies (continued) Out-of-network (continued): 30% coinsurance for Radiation therapy (office visit copayment may apply).
-30% coinsurance for Medicare-covered lab services. \$40 copayment for Medicare-covered outpatient diagnostic procedures or tests.
-30% coinsurance for blood services
+Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies (continued) Out-of-network (continued): 40% coinsurance for Radiation therapy (office visit copayment may apply).
+40% coinsurance for Medicare-covered lab services. \$50 copayment for Medicare-covered outpatient diagnostic procedures or tests. \$0 copayment for blood services